nodejs/nodejs.org/pages/en/learn/command-line/output-to-the-command-line-using-nodejs.md

 However, this is the low-level way to do this.
 The simplest way to go about coloring the console output is by using a library.
 [Chalk](https://github.com/chalk/chalk) is such a library, and in addition to coloring it also helps with other styling facilities, like making text bold, italic or underlined.

-You install it with `npm install chalk@5`, then you can use it:
+You install it with `npm install chalk`, then you can use it:

 ```js
 const chalk = require('chalk');